evkx/evkx.github.io/content/technology/userinterface/stalks/_index.md

 **Turn Signal Stalk:** The driver uses this stalk to activate the turn signals, indicating the direction in which the vehicle turns.
 By pushing the stalk up or down, the driver can activate the left or right turn signal, respectively, and then release it to turn off the signal after completing the turn.

-**Headlight Stalk:** This stalk controls the headlights of the vehicle.
+**Headlight Stalk:** This stalk controls the vehicle's headlights.
 It typically has multiple positions, allowing the driver to switch between different headlight settings such as low, high, and fog lights.
-Some headlight stalks also have an “auto” mode, which can automatically control the headlights based on ambient light conditions.
+Some headlight stalks also have an "auto" mode, which can automatically control the headlights based on ambient light conditions.

 **Windshield Wiper Stalk:**  This stalk the driver uses to control the vehicle's windshield wipers.
-It typically has multiple settings for controlling the wipers' speed, including intermittent, low, high, and off settings.
-It may also have controls for the rear wiper if the vehicle is equipped with one.
+It typically has multiple settings for controlling the wipers' speed, including intermittent, low, high, and off.
+It may also have controls for the rear wiper if the vehicle has one.

 **Cruise Control Stalk:** If the vehicle is equipped with cruise control, the driver uses this stalk to activate and control the speed of the cruise control system.
 It typically has buttons to set, adjust, and cancel the cruise control and controls to resume and deactivate it.

 Cars with adaptive cruise control often have an adjustment for distance to the vehicle in front.

-**Gear Stalk** Several models have a gear stalks behind the steering wheel
+**Gear Stalk** Several models have gear stalks behind the steering wheel.
+With this, the driver can set the car in drive, reverse, or neutral/park.

 {{< sitefiguresized thumb="technology/userinterface/stalks/blazergearstalk_1_st.jpg" width="3000" height="2001" title="Chevrolet Blazer gear stalk" >}}